OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/arrival-and-departure-for-stop.md

 ## Request Parameters

-* id - the stop id, encoded directly in the url:
+* id - the stop id, encoded directly in the URL:
     * `http://api.pugetsound.onebusaway.org/api/where/arrival-and-departure-for-stop/[ID GOES HERE].xml`
 * tripId - the trip id of the arriving transit vehicle
 * serviceDate - the service date of the arriving transit vehicle